ajbisoft/docker_image-debian8_mysql/README.md

 ## Description

 Official Debian 9 (debian:9) + mysql-server docker image with some customization:
-* /etc/apt/sources.list modified to include jessie-updates and to use Polish mirror by default
 * Port 3306 is binded to 0.0.0.0
 * ENTRYPOINT set to autostart mysql service